-Career and Technical Education (CTE) courses are designed to provide opportunities for students to develop "career ready" practices.
+Career and Technical Education (CTE) courses are designed to provide opportunities for students to develop "career ready" practices in high-wage, high-skill, high-demand career paths.
 The Career and Technical Education Department offers a comprehensive, multi-level selection of courses designed for students interested in the ever-changing world of technology.
 Course offerings help students become lifelong learners and introduce them to: